 Exams are closed book and usually include four or five sections in order of ascending difficulty: definitions/true-false, multiple choice, and short answers.
+Exams will be administered in Canvas.
 Students may bring a one-page (double-sided) and handwritten "cheat sheet" to use as a reference during the exam.
 Students may be required to show a current student ID with a photo at each exam.